softwaremill/odelay/README.md

 }
 ```

 Note, the import of the execution context.
-An implicit instance must be in scope for the invocation of a future's `onSuccess` invocation.
+An implicit instance of one must be in scope for the invocation of a future's `onSuccess`.

 #### Periodic Timeout futures

-A periodic delay should intuitively never complete as a future can only be satisified once.
+A periodic delay should intuitively never complete as a future can only be satisified once and a period deplay will be executed a number of times.
 A cancelled periodic delay, however will still result in a future failure.

 ```scala